acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/migration/why-migrate.md

-# Why Migrate? #
+# Should You Migrate From XUL? #

 This guide aims to explain the benefits and limitations of SDK-based add-ons compared to XUL-based add-ons, and help you decide whether migrating from XUL is the right choice for you.

 The most obvious advantage of the Add-on SDK is that it provides a simpler environment for developing add-ons than the traditional approach.
-With the SDK you can write add-ons with standard Web tools like JavaScript, HTML and CSS, rather than having to learn the nonstandard XUL and XPCOM technologies.
-Also, the SDK provides tools which make is easy to package an add-on as an XPI file.
+With the SDK you can write add-ons using standard Web tools like JavaScript, HTML and CSS, rather than having to learn the nonstandard XUL and XPCOM technologies.
+Also, the SDK provides tools which make it easy to package an add-on as an XPI file.
 For someone new to Firefox add-on development, these advantages might seem compelling.

 But if you've already learned XUL and XPCOM, and been through the process of building an XPI file, why should you migrate to the SDK, and have to learn a whole new set of APIs and tools?

-## The Summary ##

-A simplistic way to explain this is to say that the SDK:
+The simplest way to explain this is to say that the SDK:

 * offers APIs that will not change with new releases of Firefox
 * makes it easier to secure add-ons